Life’s Poetry

 Ancestral Grief

 Something unknown and not spoken about often is the grief we carry from our ancestors.
-There’s a second element to this gate, the grief we carry for having no relationship to our ancestors, the forgotten connections.
+This runs deep and is everlasting, until we turn towards it.
+The second element to this gate, is the grief we carry for having no relationship to our ancestors, the forgotten connections.
+Through this gate we’ll explore what it is to be with ancestral grief.

 Mon 2nd Feb - Teaching